Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code: Method

-Since the quantization process is lossy and the code is low-dimensional, it cannot restore all details of anchor $M_a$.
-To improve the synthesis quality, we exploit a source encoder $E_s$ to generate common features $F_c$ from $M_s$.
-Note that, $F_c$ is modality-agnostic, which is achieved by extracting $F_c$ from any incomplete modality and enforcing it to contribute to any other modality.
+Since quantisation is inherently lossy and the code space is low-dimensional ($d$ is small), it may not restore all details of $M_{full}$.
+We incorporate an additional common feature encoder $E_c$ to extract features $F_c$ from input images to enhance the reconstruction quality.
+Note that $F_c$ is modality-agnostic, which is achieved by extracting $F_c$ from arbitrary combinations of incomplete modalities $M_{inc}$ and enforcing it to contribute to the synthesis of the complete brain MRI modality set.
 Specifically, we have

-where $\Tilde{M_a}$ denotes the corresponding reconstructed results from $D_a$ with the concatenated input of both $\hat{Z_a}$ and $F_c$.
-Finally, we train the Stage \uppercase\expandafter{\romannumeral1} model with the following overall reconstruction loss:
+where $\Tilde{M}_{full}$ denotes the reconstruction for all modalities from the concatenation of the quantised code map $\hat{Z}_{full}$ with common features $F_c$ by applying the decoder $D$.
+We train $E_c$, $E_{posterior}$ and $D$ by optimising the following reconstruction loss: